-While watch collectors are truly spoiled for choice these days as far as strap and bracelet options are concerned, there are certain classic options that have stood the test of time and don’t seem to be losing popularity.
+While watch collectors are truly spoiled for choice these days as far as strap and bracelet options are concerned, there are certain classic styles that have stood the test of time and don’t seem to be losing popularity.

 Some began with brand-specific associations and have since spawned clones and copies, while others weren’t necessarily associated with one particular company, but one thing is true of all of them – namely, that they have attained an iconic status in the watch-buying world, and anyone who considers him or herself a watch collector should be familiar with them.
 Here are a few of our favorite iconic watch bracelets: